hetalang/heta-compiler/README.md

 The following is the example where we create a Heta module and compile it into SBML format.
 For example you want to create platform in directory "/path/to/my-platform" (target directory)

-1. Create Heta file: *index.heta* in the target directory:
+1. Create Heta file: *index.heta* in the target directory with the content:
     ```heta
     comp1 @Compartment;
     s1 @Species { compartment: comp1 };